Shahed 191

-The Shahed Saegheh (شاهد صاعقه, Witness Thunderbolt), also called the Shahed 191, is an Iranian turbofan/piston-powered flying wing unmanned combat aerial vehicle (UCAV) produced by Shahed Aviation Industries.
+The Shahed Saeqeh (شاهد صاعقه, Witness Thunderbolt), also called the Shahed 191, is an Iranian turbofan/piston-powered flying wing unmanned combat aerial vehicle (UCAV) produced by Shahed Aviation Industries.
 It is based on, but smaller than and substantially different from, a Lockheed Martin RQ-170 Sentinel UAV that was captured by Iran in 2011 and then reverse-engineered.
 It is one of two Iranian flying wing UAVs based on the RQ-170, along with the Shahed 171 Simorgh, a larger version.

-The Saegheh was revealed in October 2016.
+The Saeqeh was revealed in October 2016.

-The drones can carry two Sadid-1 missiles, externally for the Saegheh-1, and internally for the Saegheh-2.
+The drones can carry two Sadid-1 missiles, externally for the Saeqeh-1, and internally for the Saeqeh-2.

-As of 2017, 10 Saegheh drones were in production, and Iran planned to procure at least 50 by 2025.
+As of 2017, 10 Saeqeh drones were in production, and Iran planned to procure at least 50 by 2025.

 Variants

-The specifications for the Saegheh are unknown, but it is believed to have a wingspan around 6–7 meters.
+The specifications for the Saeqeh are unknown, but it is believed to have a wingspan around 6–7 meters.

-Saegheh-1
+Saeqeh-1

-The Saegheh-1 was first presented at an Iranian arms expo in 2016.
+The Saeqeh-1 was first presented at an Iranian arms expo in 2016.

-Iranian state news claimed the Saegheh-1 could carry four Sadid-1 precision-guided anti-tank guided missiles.
+Iranian state news claimed the Saeqeh-1 could carry four Sadid-1 precision-guided anti-tank guided missiles.
 The Iranian Government did not provide a demonstration of the UAV flying, or state what its range was.
-The Saegheh-1 had no apparent targeting/optical system.
+The Saeqeh-1 had no apparent targeting/optical system.

-The first models of Saegheh lacked the frontal air intake of the Simorgh/RQ-170.
+The first models of Saeqeh lacked the frontal air intake of the Simorgh/RQ-170.

-Saegheh-2
+Saeqeh-2

 Later shown models have a frontal air intake, although it's likely that models with piston engines do not have a frontal intake.
 The UAV takes off from specialized racks, that are mounted on a vehicle speeding down a runway, and is recovered on a runway with retractable landing skids.
 According to Tasnim News, the Shahed 191 is 60% of the size of the RQ-170.

 The Shahed 191 carries two Sadid-1 missiles internally and lands on retractable landing skids.
 The Shahed 191 has a cruising speed of 300 km/h, an endurance of 4.5 hours, a range of 450 km, and a payload of 50 kg.
 The ceiling is 25,000 ft.
 The wing span is 7.31 meters, the length 2.7 meters, the max takeoff weight 500 kg, and the max speed 350 km/h.

-Fars News Agency says the Saegheh-2 has been used in combat in Syria, using missiles against the Islamic State militant organization.
+Fars News Agency says the Saeqeh-2 has been used in combat in Syria, using missiles against the Islamic State militant organization.

 Propeller-powered variant

-In wargames held in 2019 Iran showed a Saegheh variant powered by a propeller.
+In wargames held in 2019 Iran showed a Saeqeh variant powered by a propeller.
 It carries its Sadid-1 weapons externally and lands on fixed landing skids.
 It takes off similarly to the Shahed 191 variant.